-Amazon fulfillment has become synonymous with speed and efficiency, but sellers may be sacrificing flexibility and scalability for the coveted Amazon Prime badge.
+Fulfillment by Amazon (Amazon FBA) has become synonymous with speed and efficiency, but sellers may be sacrificing flexibility and scalability for the coveted Amazon Prime badge.
 Ever-evolving fees and surcharges as well as inventory limits based on changing requirements give sellers little flexibility, and a lack of visibility hinders growth.

-While the benefit of FBA is guaranteed Prime status, a recent consumer survey’s findings help show why HyVIDA’s shift to FBM was so successful.
-More than 80% of Prime shoppers are just as likely or more likely to purchase a non-Prime product as a Prime product – as long as 2-day delivery is still promised.
+While the benefit of FBA is guaranteed Prime status, a recent consumer survey revealed that more than 80% of Prime shoppers are just as likely or more likely to purchase a non-Prime product as a Prime product – as long as 2-day delivery is still promised.

 What is Amazon FBA?

-Merchants are responsible for preparing and shipping inventory to Amazon facilities.
-Still, this is the simplest of the 3 fulfillment options for sellers of standard size items because Amazon handles the heavy lifting.
+Merchants are responsible for preparing and shipping inventory to Amazon distribution centers, and Amazon disperses the inventory throughout their network.
 Most importantly, FBA enrollment guarantees Prime status, placing products at the top of shoppers’ Amazon search results and conveying the 2-day delivery promise today’s customers expect.

 How can I sell on Amazon without FBA?

 There are 2 ways you can sell on Amazon without FBA: Amazon FBM (Fulfillment by Merchant) and Amazon SFP (Seller-Fulfilled Prime).

 Amazon Fulfilled by Merchant (FBM):

 With FBM, sellers list on Amazon and handle all fulfillment, shipping, and customer communications themselves or through an outsourced order fulfillment partner.
 As such, FBM allows for customized packaging rather than Amazon Prime packaging, giving sellers more control over branding and product safety in transit.